 Waynesboro couple visits every Virginia state park in one year

 WAYNESBORO, Va.
-(WVIR) - A couple in Waynesboro has earned their master hiker status.
+(WHSV) - A couple in Waynesboro has earned their master hiker status.
 That means they hiked every state park in Virginia.

 It only took them a year.